-2022 Annual Incentive Plan for Named Executive Officers
+2023 Annual Incentive Plan for Named Executive Officers

-The following are highlights of the 2022 AIP:
+The following are highlights of the 2023 AIP:

-- The following four funding metrics were utilized under the 2022 AIP at the following weightings: - Pre-Tax, Pre-Provision, Pre-Operating Expense Income Per Share (40 percent) - Private Education Loan Originations (25 percent) - Operating Expenses (25 percent) - Net Charge-Offs (10 percent) - Each NEO in the 2022 AIP had an established target bonus opportunity as set by the Compensation Committee, with no guaranteed minimum (i.e., the actual bonus payout could be 0 percent of target). - Included a clawback and risk adjustment provision. - Chief Risk Officer completed a risk assessment and attestation of the 2022 AIP as well as quarterly qualitative risk reviews of the performance against the 2022 AIP funding metrics. - Under the 2022 AIP, the NEOs' annual bonuses were paid in cash. - See "Appendix A Reconciliation of Non-GAAP Financial Measures" for a more detailed explanation of "Pre-Tax, Pre-Provision, Pre-Operating Expense Income Per Share" and a reconciliation to GAAP diluted earnings per share.
+- The following four funding metrics were utilized under the 2023 AIP at the following weightings: - Pre-Tax, Pre-Provision, Pre-Operating Expense Income Per Share (40 percent) - Private Education Loan Originations (25 percent) - Operating Expenses Excluding FDIC Expense (20 percent) - Net Charge-Offs (15 percent) - Each NEO in the 2023 AIP had an established target AIP Award opportunity as set by the Compensation Committee, with no guaranteed minimum (i.e., the actual AIP Award payout could be 0 percent of target). - Included a clawback and risk adjustment provision. - Chief Risk Officer completed a risk assessment and program review of the 2023 AIP, as well as quarterly qualitative risk reviews of the performance against the 2023 AIP funding metrics. - Under the 2023 AIP, the NEOs' annual AIP Awards were paid in cash. - See Appendix A (A-1) Reconciliation of Financial Measures for a more detailed explanation of Non-GAAP "Pre-Tax, Pre-Provision, Pre-Operating Expense Income Per Share" and a reconciliation to GAAP diluted earnings per common share. - See Appendix A (A-2) Reconciliation of Financial Measures for a more detailed explanation of Non-GAAP "Operating Expenses Excluding FDIC Expense," a reconciliation to GAAP total non-interest expenses, and a description of additional calculation modifications made to the Non-GAAP metric. - See Appendix A (A-3) Reconciliation of Financial Measures for a description of the calculation modification made to GAAP "Net Charge-Offs".